 - If NIS clients use the broadcast service to locate NIS servers on the network, intruders can easily introduce their own NIS server with their own privileged accounts.
 Once a client binds to the rogue NIS server, the intruder can gain access to that client and perform unauthorized operations.

 - The NIS server’s only security policy is the securenets setting.
 The securenets setting identifies which NIS clients to accept queries from.
 If an intruder impersonates a client that the securenets setting allows the NIS server to accept, he can download all of the NIS data.
 Even if an intruder fails the securenets test, he could potentially inspect all of the NIS requests and decode the data to gain access.

 - If NIS is used for authentication, password hashes are sent around the network in clear text and can be easily captured and cracked, making client systems vulnerable.

-Because of these security risks, in most cases, you should plan to replace any legacy NIS environment with Active Directory as the central repository of identity information and the Centrify UNIX agent (adclient) as the “client” requesting information.
+Because of these security risks, in most cases, you should plan to replace any legacy NIS environment with Active Directory as the central repository of identity information and the Centrify Agent for *NIX (adclient) as the “client” requesting information.
 In some cases, however, if may not be practical or desirable to completely replace an existing NIS infrastructure.
 To handle those cases, Centrify provides its own Network Information Service (adnisd) that enables existing NIS clients to remain in place and co-exist with Active Directory.